Loading...

 Fine-grained tool streaming

 When using fine-grained tool streaming, you may potentially receive invalid or partial JSON inputs.
-Please make sure to account for these edge cases in your code.
+Make sure to account for these edge cases in your code.

 How to use fine-grained tool streaming